An Alarming Increase in Pancreatic Cancer

 Keeping these things in mind could help you fight off pancreatic cancer:

-- Avoid bad habits, like smoking or drinking.
+- Avoid bad habits, like smoking or drinking alcohol

 - Pancreatic cancer is more common in diabetic patients.
 It’s important to keep this in mind.

 - Having chronic pancreatitis is another factor.
-If this is your case, you should definitely get more tests run, and take more control measures.
+If this is your case, you should definitely get more tests done, and take more control measures.

 - Increase your consumption of vitamin C, fluids, fresh produce, and foods rich in antioxidants.
-Also, see your doctor for the possibility of taking vitamin D.
+Also, see your doctor about taking extra vitamin D supplements.

 - Avoid foods that are high in fat, and don’t forget to consume olive oil and easily digested grains.